 The amendment requires entities to account for income tax consequences when economic transactions take place, rather than when income tax payments or recoveries are made.
 Accounting for such tax consequences means entities need to consider the differences between tax rules and accounting standards.

 Deferred taxes representing amounts of income tax payable or recoverable must be recognised on temporary differences unless specifically prohibited by AASB 112.
 An entity applies this amendment for annual reporting periods beginning on or after 1 July 2023 and applies the amendment from the beginning of the earliest comparative period presented for all transactions occurring on or after that date and for deferred tax balances arising from leases and decommissioning, restoration and similar liabilities existing at that date.
 The cumulative effect of initial application is recognised as an adjustment to the opening balance of retained earnings or other component of equity, as appropriate.
-When the amendment is first adopted for the year ended 30 June 2024, the amendment is not expected to have a material impact on the financial statements.
+The amendment has been first adopted for the year ended 30 June 2024 and has not had a material impact on the financial statements.